dalaian/Python-TAF-Selenium/part_one/readme.md

 You can download it from https://www.python.org/downloads/mac-osx/

-Or, if you are on Mac, you can install it if you have brew or npm
+Or, if you are on Mac, you can install it via brew or npm

 brew command
 ```